levist7/BigDatawHadoopandApacheSpark/README.md

 ## Technologies

-Project is created with community version of [DataBricks](https://community.cloud.databricks.com).
-It is a free edition and requires signing up to the website.
+Project is created with the community version of [DataBricks](https://community.cloud.databricks.com).
+It is the free edition of Databricks and only requires signing up.
+No installation is neccessary to run this repo.
 Selected cluster for this project is 11.3 LTS.
 It includes

 * Apache Spark 3.3.0
 * Scala 2.12

 Driver type includes 15.3 GB Memory, 2 Cores and 1 DBU.
+It is the default resource for the community edition of Databricks.

 ## License